brandonsides/grundfunken/README.md

 # Build and Install

-The Phonk interpro-compiler\* is currently written in Go
+The Phonk interpro-compiler\* is currently not distributed in binary form, so it will need to be compiled from source using the [Go compiler](https://go.dev/dl/), version 1.22 or higher.

+# Roadmap

 The 230-year roadmap for Phonk includes the following language features:

 - purely functional: the Phonk language syntax will strictly require code to abide by the pure functional paradigm.